Dry Garlic Chutney Powder Recipe

 Can I use fresh coconut instead of dry coconut?

 Yes, we can use fresh grated coconut to make the dry garlic chutney powder.
-Make sure to roast the fresh coconut in low flame until it is completely dry and well roasted.
+Make sure to roast the fresh coconut on a low flame until it is completely dry and well roasted.
 Moisture in the coconut will reduce the shelf life of the chutney powder.

 Can I add red chili powder instead of whole red chilies?